MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-multiple-interest-rates.md

 ---
 title: How to Set Up Multiple Interest Rates
-description: You can calculate finance charges with multiple interest rates for a specific period.
-The interest calculation is similar for all financial charges, with variation only in the rate of interest for a specific period.
+description: This topic tells you how to calculate finance charges with multiple interest rates for a specific period.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual